SAP/sap-btp-service-operator/README.md

     rotationFrequency: 600h
  ```

-**Notes**
-* **The `credentialsRotationPolicy` is evaluated and executed during the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during
-  a full reconciliation process.
-This means that the actual rotation time may potentially be greater than the specified duration in 'rotationFrequency'.**
+Once the `ServiceBinding` is rotated, the original binding will be updated with new credentials.
-* The original `ServiceBinding` and `Secret` will always contain the newest BindingID and credentials, old BindingID and credentials are backed up in a new `ServiceBinding` and `Secret` and will be deleted according to the configured TTL.
-The name of the backup `ServiceBinding` is '<original-binding-name>-guid'
+A new `ServiceBinding` named '<original-binding-name>-<guid>' will be created as a backup of the old credentials, which will be deleted according to the configured TTL. <br>
-* To see when the service binding was last rotated, refer to the `status.lastCredentialsRotationTime`.
+To see when the service binding was last rotated, refer to the `status.lastCredentialsRotationTime`. <br>
-* The credentials expiration time is determind by the service broker and is not affected by the `credentialsRotationPolicy` settings.
-* To initiate an instant rotation (regardless to the configured `rotationFrequency` value), simply add the `services.cloud.sap.com/forceRotate: "true"` annotation to the `ServiceBinding`.
-Note that the prerequisite for the force action is that credentials rotation enabled field is set to true.
-* It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).
+It isn't possible to enable automatic credentials rotation to a backup `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)